eliotstock/host/README.md

 chsh -s /bin/bash
 ```

-Get this repo's `bashrc.sh` to execute from `~/.bashrc` by adding this to the end of it:
+Get this repo's `bashrc.sh` to execute from `~/.bash_profile` by adding this to the end of it.
+Note that this should really go into `~/.bashrc` but Warp has a bug and won't run it.

 ```
 if [ -f ~/r/p/host/bashrc.sh ]; then